shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 ## 11. Scene: ersie muddy do census together

+*AWOOOO!* (“Here!”)
+Ersatzica did the special sibling howl that only they know.

+*AWOOOO!* (“Here!”)
+Muddy answered, from across the town.

+Ersatzica easily found her, counting buildings.
+“Hey, Muddy.”

+“Hi Ersie.”
+Muddy was running around, in between other wolves walking about, pointing at random things left and right.

+“What are you doing?”

+“43, 44, 45.”
+She huffed.

+“You’re doing estimation!”
+Ersie smiled.

+“Yep!
+I know it’s about 30 wolves per barracks.
+And there’s lots of barracks… about uh…” Mudrich stared at the brick at her feet.
+“Ersie you made me lose count.”

+“It’s an estimate anyway, so it doesn’t have to be accurate.”

+“Ok.
+What did you want Ersie?”

+“I tried fixing the bracers, but Lemilay had me kicked out of my own workshop.”

+“The vial!”

+“And now I’m here.”

+“Want to help me with the census?”

+“I guess so.
+The sooner we get this done, the sooner I can get back to working on the bracers for you.”

+“How should we do this?”

+“I’ll count the buildings on this side, and you do that side.”

+“Deal.”

+It was much easier to count the buildings going long ways through the town without having to constantly go side to side through the crowds.

+Lemilay howled “Hour” twice before they got to the end.

+At the end, they high fived in front of the dropoff, where the town ended and there was a newer brick wall that kept people from falling off into the river 100ft below.

+“How many did you count?”

+“100”

+“Same!”

+“Yeah!”

+“So, how many is that?”
+Muddy asked.

+“It’s 200 from now, plus the 50 you had from the start…” Ersie thought out loud.
+“And 30 people per building… so, seven thousand and five hundred people.”

+“7500?
+Wow.”
+Our village is larger than I thought.

 ## 12. Scene: census results

 ## 13. Scene: next day, ersie fits cuffs for muddy